joshcanhelp/josh-to-11/input/symlinked/posts/2010-08-24-5-reasons-why-i-wont-build-that-for-you.md

 ---
-title: "5 Reasons Why I Won't Build That For You (it's not just because I said so)"
+title: 5 Reasons Why I Won't Build That For You (it's not just because I said so)
-excerpt: ""
+excerpt: Turning down projects (or redirecting ones that are on the wrong track) is the only path toward some semblance of sanity in this business.
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["About JoshCanHelp", "Web Strategy"]
-featured_img:
 wpid: 1672
+tags:
+  - About JoshCanHelp
+  - Web Strategy
+featured_img: null
 ---